StephenCarlson/MiniHawk-VTOL/README.md

 ## Description
 The MiniHawk is a 3D-Printed VTOL aircraft.
 It was designed with printability in mind, and is intended to provide the community with a common and accessable VTOL testbed for experimentation and tinkering.
 The vehicle uses three (3) brushless DC motors for propulsion, with the forward pair tilting for forward flight and yaw control, and the rear motor fixed for hover only.
 Four (4) servos are used to tilt the forward motors and to control the elevon control surfaces of the wing.
 The airframe is a "plank"-style wing with a center body containing avionics and battery, and internal conduits routing to the nacelles and servos.
 Twin vertical stabilizer fins provide mild directional stability.

-## Remarks
+## Remarks / FAQs
-As this is a totally 3D-printed airframe, the fully-finished vehicle is moderately heavy, which is a handicap, especially in the hovering mode of flight.
+- As this is a totally 3D-printed airframe, the fully-finished vehicle is moderately heavy, which is a handicap, especially in the hovering mode of flight.
 As such, be gentle and cautious in adding any additional weight.
 For the recommended print settings with a 0.4mm nozzle, the airframe alone weights a bit over 300g, and the all-up-weight of the finished vehicle is between 700g and 800g.

-The parts used in this project are commonly available in the drone racing and R/C plane market(s).
+- The parts used in this project are commonly available in the drone racing and R/C plane market(s).
 The only known limiting component is the DYS BE1806 motor, which is an older (~2015 era) motor with a diameter of 23mm and around 80W power.
 A standard 22xx- or 23xx-sized motor can be used on the tail, but the nacelle design was modeled specifically for the DYS BE1806-2300KV.
 A future revision may increase the nacelle size to be able to mount 22xx-sized motors.
 Another potentially limiting component is the GreatPlanes GPMQ3843 Threaded Ball-Link set.

-The aerodynamics and stability of the vehicle are still under analysis and subject to revision.
+- The aerodynamics and stability of the vehicle are still under analysis and subject to revision.
 The CFD poses/cases used for aerodynamics analysis are included for independent study.

-This design is referenced and prefixed with "MH5", as this is the 5th internal revision of the design of the MiniHawk VTOL.
+- This design is referenced and prefixed with "MH5", as this is the 5th internal revision of the design of the MiniHawk VTOL.
+The "MH" prefix is incidental and not to be confused with the MH airfoil series, of which the MH45 is used for this vehicle.
+- This vehicle was designed completely in Autodesk Inventor Professional 2019.
+The Solid Models and Assembly files for this vehicle are withheld at the time of this writing, contact me for inquires on obtaining a copy.

 Accompanying Build Video Series: [YouTube Playlist](https://www.youtube.com/playlist?list=PLEMjH2uELUcYI_DS1zthgjE4Su79LeA_G)